There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level

 “I think of this both as removing myself from any form of responsibility for what the current U.S. administration is doing, as well as a type of protest.
 I don’t have a practical view of this way of life having any significant effect on the federal government, because the vast majority of Americans will never be steered away from their highly-consumptive lifestyles.
 But from a personal morality perspective, I gain a sense of ‘centeredness’ in knowing that this is another way in which my lifestyle and my values work together in harmony.
 There are plenty of ways in which I’m a total hypocrite, but this isn’t one of them.” — Fred Ecks

 By taking in less income you reduce your taxes and so also minimize your contribution to military spending.
 By stepping out of the “rat race,” you may also help reduce the economic pressures and inequalities that ultimately lead to war, and you may become more aware of the relationship between the average standard of living in the United States and the use of American military might to protect “our way of life” and “national interests.”

 If we were to look carefully at each purchase we make, through the phases of its production and distribution, might we find links to war?
 Who made the product, and under what conditions did they labor?
 What materials were used, and how were they obtained?
 John Woolman’s counsel to his fellow Quakers from over 200 years ago remains relevant today:

 Simple living can be part of a lifestyle of nonviolent resistance.
 The more you examine your economic behavior, the more you learn of your entanglement with the military-industrial complex and of your power to disentangle yourself.

 You can help nurture and sustain the “solidarity economy,” based on cooperation and sustainable choices rather than on consumerism, resource depletion, and exploitation.
-By giving more of your enemy to this economy, you live the revolution in values that is necessary for peace with justice.
+By giving more of your energy to this economy, you live the revolution in values that is necessary for peace with justice.
 Each economic choice you make can be a witness to your values.